-So I am having some challenges.
-Why don’t my seeds come up?!?
+I am having seed starting issues with my vegetable seeds.
 It’s not that I have none coming up.
 Only some though.
 And it’s driving me cuurrazzy!
-I have done quite a bit of research and think I have found some great reasons and the fixes for those reasons.
+I have done some homework and think I have found some great reasons and the fixes for those reasons.
 Some I have implemented with success.
 I will share them with you below.

 1. Did you confirm your seeds are planted exactly the way it is recommended on the seed packet?

 There are a lot of considerations when answering this question.
 Maybe the seeds are planted too deeply?
 My Swiss Chard should be sowed ½” deep.
 For me, that is basically, the length of my fingernail.